tokenika/tokenika.github.io/content/Content2.md

 # Career

 If you have passion for distributed ledger technology combined with solid C++ background, we definitely look forward to talking to you.
-Experience with smart-contracts is a plus, but is not strictly required.
+Experience with smart-contracts is a plus, but not strictly required.

 What we can offer is the opportunity to work on avant-garde projects, an inspiring workspace at Brain Embassy in Warsaw, and flexible work schedule.